gustavokenzo1/to-do-list/README.md

 This repository was made to store code from a React challenge, where we had to develop a "To-Do List" application.

+I don't know why I am writing this README in english, I just realized the whole app was written in português.

 ## Available Scripts